List of humorous units of measurement: Standardized Giraffe Unit (animal size)

-The standardised giraffe unit (SGU) is proposed by the European Space Agency's Near-Earth Object Coordination Centre as a standardised unit for animal size reference.
+The standardized giraffe unit (SGU) is proposed by the European Space Agency's Near-Earth Object Coordination Centre as a standardized unit for animal size reference.
 The agency defines the SGU in terms of other animals as shown in the adjoining table.

 Thaum (magic)

 In the Discworld series of comic fantasy novels by Terry Pratchett, the thaum is a basic unit of magical strength, defined as the amount of magic needed to create one small white pigeon or three normal sized billiard balls.

 Warhol (fame)

 This is a unit of fame or hype, derived from the dictum attributed to Andy Warhol that "everyone will be world-famous for fifteen minutes".
 It represents fifteen minutes of fame.
 Some multiples are: